I will continue to ask Kejriwal questions whether one or 1,000 cases are registered against me: Bagga | Politics

 - India

-BJP leader Tajinder Pal Singh Bagga on Wednesday said he will continue to ask AAP chief Arvind Kejriwal questions about his promise to act against those who dishonored the Guru Granth Sahib in Punjab.
+BJP leader Tajinder Pal Singh Bagga on Wednesday said he was arrested by the Punjab Police ''like a terrorist'' for asking AAP chief Arvind Kejriwal about his promises to act against the accused in the Guru Granth Sahib sacrilege case, drug mafia, and Khalistani separatists in the state.

 The Aam Aadmi Party (AAP) is in power in Delhi and Punjab, with Kejriwal the chief minister in the national capital and Bhagwant Singh Mann the chief minister in the state.

+Holding his first press conference after his dramatic arrest that saw the police forces of Punjab, Haryana, and Delhi in a tussle, Bagha asserted he will continue to ask Kejriwal questions about his promise to act against those who dishonored the Guru Granth Sahib in Punjab, drug mafia and separatists raising slogans of Khalistan in the state.

-''I will continue to ask Kejriwal questions whether one or 1,000 cases are registered against me,'' said Bagga.
+''I will continue to ask Kejriwal questions whether one or 1,000 cases are registered against me,'' said Bagga at the Delhi BJP office.

+In a dramatic turn of events, Bagga was arrested by the Punjab Police from his Janakpuri residence here last week.
+A case of kidnapping was registered by the Delhi Police and he was brought back to Delhi from Kurukshetra where the Haryana Police had stopped their Punjab counterparts.

-The BJP leader said that he was arrested recently by the Punjab Police as he asked Kejriwal about his promise to act against those who dishonored the Guru Granth Sahib in Punjab and rein in the drug mafia and Khalistani separatists in the state.
+''I was arrested like a terrorist.
+Was it my fault to ask Kejriwal about his promise to arrest the accused in Guru Granth Sahib's sacrilege, was it my fault to ask him about action against drug mafia and separatists raising slogans of Khalistan in Punjab,'' the BJP leader said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)